Busou Shinki: Other books

-Radio Shows
+Radio shows

 Busou Shinki Radio Rondo

-An internet radio show hosted by Kana Asumi and Eri Kitamura to promote and discuss Battle Rondo, broadcast weekly on i-revo and Onsen.ag from April 26, 2007 to October 25, 2007 (episodes on Onsen were released one week after i-Revo).
+An internet radio show hosted by Kana Asumi and Eri Kitamura to promote and discuss Battle Rondo, broadcast weekly on i-revo and Onsen.ag from 26 April 2007 to 25 October 2007 (episodes on Onsen were released one week after i-Revo).
 Special additional recordings were also included on the Battle Rondo soundtrack and on the Character Song & Special Radio Rondo albums.

 Recordings of the radio show were compiled and released on CD in 2008.

 Busou Shinki Master no tame no Radio desu

-An internet radio show hosted by Kana Asumi and Minori Chihara to promote and discuss the TV anime series, broadcast on Onsen.ag from September 24, 2012 to October 1, 2013.
+An internet radio show hosted by Kana Asumi and Minori Chihara to promote and discuss the TV anime series, broadcast on Onsen.ag from 24 September 2012 to 1 October 2013.
 Episodes were released weekly up to episode 27, and then once every two weeks after.
 A special episode was released in 2015 to coincide with the TV series Blu-ray box release, with another in 2017 for the Blu-ray box re-release.

 Recordings of the radio show were compiled and released on CD in four volumes from 2012-2014.